patzaw/bscui/README.md

 Render SVG as interactive figures to display contextual information, with selectable and clickable user interface elements.
-These figures can be seamlessly integrated into R Markdown and Quarto documents, as well as Shiny applications, allowing manipulation of elements and reporting actions performed on them.
+These figures can be seamlessly integrated into ‘rmarkdown’ and ‘Quarto’ documents, as well as ‘shiny’ applications, allowing manipulation of elements and reporting actions performed on them.
 Additional features include pan, zoom in/out functionality, and the ability to export the figures in SVG or PNG formats.

 ## Installation